Tsilispyr/DevOps-Pets-Frontend-Backend/JENKINS_SETUP.md

 # Jenkins Pipeline Setup Guide

 ## Overview
-This Jenkins pipeline builds and deploys the frontend and backend applications using system tools from localhost.
+This Jenkins pipeline builds and deploys the frontend and backend applications with fresh Docker images every time.
+It uses a local Docker registry and ensures clean deployments by removing old resources before deploying new ones.

 ## Prerequisites